mrocklin/blog/_posts/work/2015-06-09-Categoricals.md

 This integer array is more compact and is now a normal C array.
 This allows for normal C-speeds on previously slow object dtype columns.
-Categorizing an object dtype column is easy:
+Categorizing a column is easy:

 {% highlight Python %}
 In [5]: df['gender'] = df['gender'].astype('category')  # Categorize!
+{% endhighlight %}

+Lets look at the result

+{% highlight Python %}
 In [6]: df                          # DataFrame looks the same Out[6]:
        name  balance  gender